 3. Rent the Apartment from the Owner

 Apply and rent directly from the owner.
 You’ll waste too much time trying to convince too many people in the process if you don’t.
 Skip the apartments that are owned by large groups of people.
 They are most likely only concerned with your credit score.
-Apply at an owner with whom you can explain your situation directly.
+Apply to an owner with whom you can explain your situation directly.

 4. Provide References